Paul Ford

 One purpose.
 Many sensing points.
 Intelligence distributed where reality appears first.

-In a charity, regional teams might see risk before leadership does.
+In a person, friends might see risk before you do.
 In a startup, engineers might recognise fragility before executives acknowledge it.
 Polycentric structure lets action follow knowledge.

 Collapse becomes rare because correction is constant.